 Academically there is particular focus on core subjects; a synthetic phonics programme supports reading and a structured maths scheme offers personalised learning.
 They have a wide programme of educational visits to enhance their learning experience, enjoy drama and storytelling from Dickens to Dahl, take part in practical activities such as gardening, construction cookery and sports.
 A key focus remains the development of their self esteem and sense of personal well being.

-Last year a Year 10 and 11 group was been formed, offering G.C.S.E. and Entry level accreditation to young people who need extra emotional support, and who benefit from the close co-operation between home, therapy and school which characterizes all of the Nurture provision.
-In addition, pupils attend Work Experience placements, work with the Connexions service, and are supported in gaining college placements after leaving school.
+Last year a Year 10 and 11 group was formed, offering G.C.S.E. and Entry level accreditation to young people who need extra emotional support, and who benefit from the close co-operation between home, therapy and school which characterizes all of the Nurture provision.
+In addition, pupils attend Work Experience placements and are supported in gaining college placements after leaving school.